N1TEB0I/rants/README.md

-my mum keeps on making unfunny jokes but i love her so i gotta pretend sometimes.... plz help me
+# my first day on my job was absolute hell

+teenage boys are always so disrespecftul its just insufferable now